ChapelR/ggz/API.md

 Finally, you can also provide classes to the rendered `<img>` element the sprite uses.
 The only built-in class is `boost`, which causes the sprite to be pushed slight toward the top of the scene.
 You must provide classes as an array of strings.

+##### Rendering process

+The process for rendering a sprite is comprised of several steps, and can take some time to complete.

+First, the existing sprites are checked; if a sprite with the same ID is identified, it's image resource is also checked.
+If the image resource is the same, the sprite container is left alone and can contribute to the next scene, though its position might be changed if appropriate.
+If the image resource is different even though the ID is the same, the sprite's container will still be re-used, and the new sprite will be rendered into the same container with a brief crossfade.

+Each sprite container that doesn't match an incoming sprite ID is marked as "expired."
+Any new sprites that are requested that do not match existing IDs are then added to the scene and positioned as appropriate.

+Finally all incoming sprites are shown, and then all "expiring" sprites are moved to the highest z-index layer and faded out and then removed from the scene, creating a fast crossfade effect.

 ### `Render.clear()`

 > `Render.clear()`